 In general, the target dose for most people is 200 mg.
 This probably provides more insurance against relapse than lower doses, even if depression is completely gone at a lower dose.
 I do have a few patients who are maintained at lower doses.
 If depression comes back at 200 mg, it is possible to move the dose up (I use 50 mg steps per week) to a maximum of 400 mg.
 At 300 mg and below, most patients have no side effects at all.
 But at the higher doses, many people get side effects.
 However, these side effects can be quite subtle and sometimes it takes a while to figure out that they are really happening, and that they are coming from the medication.
 These effects include: difficulty finding simple words you know very well (this has been called “word searching”), trouble remembering people’s names whom you know quite well; mild dizziness, or mild balance problems.
 I instruct my patients to turn their dose back down if they run into one of these problems.

-Understanding when to have a lithium level can be complicated (see more on lithium for how I do this).
+Understanding when to have a lithium level can be complicated.
 Generally, if the level on 600mg is less than 0.7 mmol/L, severe side effects are unlikely with a 300mg step up.
 Minor side effects such as dry mouth and urinating a lot, including having to get up at night to urinate, are common.
 These side effects generally increase with each dose increase, but most people can handle moderate levels of these effects.

 There are three side effects that commonly limit lithium dosing before dangerous side effects show up: